 Are Women’s Skirts with The Split Meant to Be Worn at The Front Or Back?

-It depends on the skirt.
-Some skirts have a slit at the side/front/side of the skirt and if the skirt can be worn at the front.
+It depends on the skirt being worn at home or outdoor.
+Some skirts have a slit at the side/front/side of the skirt and the skirt can be worn at the front.

 The split is usually worn at the back if it’s a short split on a narrow skirt.
 It lets the wearer walk without taking teeny little mincing steps.